giorgiop94/digital-garden/_notes/Talks - The Art of Concentration Retreat - Rob Burbea.md

 - Practicing the Jhanas also helps us develop [[Love]] and confidence.
 It serves as healing for the body and mind
 	- We realize we can be happy without needing anything
 	- Helps us [[avoid greed and compulsive consumption]]
-- Buddha talked about practicing Samadhi leads to [[Enlightenment]]
+- Buddha talked about practicing Samadhi leading to [[Enlightenment]]

 ## Talk Five - Concentration and Insight
 - **Developing concentration, can be a preparation for insight practices** (vipassana)
 	- As you go deeper you see that Samadhi and Vipassana feed each other and blend into each other
 	- Samadhi is the most fertile ground for insight to take root